Low-Power Printed Electronics Could Use Light and Electromagnetic Waves to Operate

-In a recent news release, Luigi Occhipinti research co-lead from the Department of Engineering at Cambridge provided his opinion on the findings: “Thanks to deep-subthreshold ambipolar approach, we created printed electronics that meet the power and voltage requirements of real-world applications, and opened up opportunities for remote sensing and ‘place-and-forget’ devices that can operate without batteries for their entire lifetime.”
+In a recent news release, Luigi Occhipinti, research co-author from the Department of Engineering at Cambridge, provided his take on the findings: “Thanks to deep-subthreshold ambipolar approach, we created printed electronics that meet the power and voltage requirements of real-world applications, and opened up opportunities for remote sensing and ‘place-and-forget’ devices that can operate without batteries for their entire lifetime.”

 Occhipinti also commented on the potential benefits of the research for the power electronics community: “Crucially, our ultra-low-power printed electronics are simple and cost-effective to manufacture and overcome long-standing hurdles in the field.”

 “Our approach to printed electronics could be scaled up to make inexpensive battery-less devices that could harvest energy from the environment, such as sunlight or omnipresent ambient electromagnetic waves, like those created by our mobile phones and wifi stations,” said co-lead author Professor Vincenzo Pecunia from Soochow University.